 Hiking in Jamaica's Blue Mountains

-This is the world of the Blue Mountains, Jamaica’s highest mountain range, in the photographs.
-The mountain range traverses approximately 25 miles and passes through four parishes on the eastern end of Jamaica.
-The hike through the Blue Mountains remains the most popular hike to do on the island.
+This is the world of the Blue Mountains, Jamaica’s highest mountain range.
+The mountain range traverses approximately 25 miles and passes through 4 parishes on the eastern end of Jamaica.
+A hike through the Blue Mountains remains the most popular hike to do on the island.

 The hike begins amidst the tropical finery to be expected in the Caribbean, but halfway up it starts to feel like one has left Jamaica and journeyed to a mystical land.